lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 — It is perfectly fine to be thinking about tea time; the poem is still wonderful.
 But the myth simply doesn’t work.

+## no such thing as ideological purity ##

+One of the lessons we should probably learn from the French Revolution is that ideological purity is not only unecesseary, it is impossible.

+## the glow-worm is a common poetic subject ##

+Why?